Mood swings don’t just happen to those who suffer from mental illness. Sometimes they come from something totally unexpected.

-Here’s another unexpected fact: the lack of needed calories can trigger mood swings as well, especially a lack of carbohydrates.
-Now, you can also halt mood swings with certain food as well.
+Here’s another unexpected fact: the lack of needed calories can trigger sudden changes in your mood as well, especially a lack of carbohydrates.
+Now, you can also halt them with certain food as well.
 The Omega fats in fish are known to decrease mood swings.

 2. Sleep deprivation

 Insomnia not only makes us feel bad and lack energy, but it can also make us feel like we are losing our minds.
 Since sleep is so important for healing and restoration, lack of sleep denies us both of these benefits.
 Our memory is also affected by the loss of sleep, and when we cannot remember something, it can make us extremely moody.

 Just the simple fact that sleep deprivation causes fatigue is enough to help us understand the link between loss of sleep and mood swings, don’t you think?

 For many reasons, the glands T3 and T4, regulated by the thyroid gland can get out of control.
 These glands are responsible for controhttps://www.ncbi.nlm.nih.gov/pmc/articles/PMC3246784/lling metabolism.

 When the T3 and T4 glands start to over-operate, the metabolism increases and disrupts other processes in the body.
 When this happens, weight loss can occur along with severe mood swings.
 Getting your thyroid under control will alleviate them.

 Attention deficit hyperactivity disorder is another cause of mood swings.
 Children and adults with this disorder experience heightened moods and emotions, and this alone can cause moods to changes dramatically in a short period of time.